po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/02-Stu_Hello-Node/README.md

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-2020 © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.